nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 original paper, published in 2008, has been cited 1372 times), and this error correction module is from 2012.

 Run error correction on the `frag_1.fastq` and `frag_2.fastq` files together.
 Here, we will use the maximum k-mer size allowed by the software, which is 27.
 The two commands below use a file that contains a list of the files to correct.
-Use emacs or your favorite text editor to make this list file, with the files (`frag_1.fastq` and `frag_2.fastq`) each listed on separate lines.
+Use emacs or your favorite text editor to make this list file, with the files (`frag_1.fastq` and `frag_2.fastq`, but you'll need the full paths to these since they aren't in your current directory) each listed on separate lines.

 ```
 emacs filelist
 ```

 After you type in the file names, type `ctrl-x ctrl-s` to save and `ctrl-x ctrl-c` to exit.
+You may want to add this file to your "gitignore" file so it won't be tracked by git.

 First run the `Kmer_FreqHA` command, which is part of the `SOAPdenovo2` package.
 Check the commands usage page to figure out how to set the `-L` option.
 Replace the prefix with something